aQuant is a software suite for the automated and robust analysis of 15O-water. The underlying algorithms of aQuant

 have been used in more than 30 peer-reviewed studies over the last decade. aQuant is currently not approved by

-Results of MBF at stress and rest as well as Coronary Flow Reserve are presented as short- and long axis images, polarmaps and in tabular form.
+Results of MBF at stress and rest as well as Coronary Flow Reserve are presented as short and long axis images, polarmaps and in tabular form.
 Color coding helps the reader identify abnormal segments and defect size.
 Perfusable Tissue Index (PTI), a fibrosis index unique to 15O-water, is presented in a similar fashion.
 Build-in quality control helps the reviewer assess the quality of the scan.

-Historically, the analysis of [15O]-H2O was challenging due to the high noise levels and low contrast [insert noisy image].
-The introduction of PET/CT has greatly improved image quality, enabling a routine use of [15O]-H2O.
+Historically, the analysis of 15O-water was challenging due to high noise levels and low contrast.
+The introduction of PET/CT has greatly improved image quality, enabling a routine use of 15O-water.
 However, the low contrast remains, complicating analysis.
-Analyzing [15O]-H2O therefore requires a different approach than normal: we first need to generate contrast.
+Analyzing 15O-water therefore requires a different approach than normal: we first need to generate contrast.